Artificial Intelligence and Machine Learning (AI/ML) Software as a Medical Device Action Plan

 - An imaging system that uses algorithms to give diagnostic information for skin cancer in patients.

-- A smart electrocardiogram (ECG) device that estimates the probability of a heart attack.
+- A smart sensor device that estimates the probability of a heart attack.

 Traditionally, the FDA reviews medical devices through an appropriate premarket pathway, such as premarket clearance (510(k)), De Novo classification, or premarket approval.
 The FDA may also review and clear modifications to medical devices, including software as a medical device, depending on the significance or risk posed to patients of that modification.
 Learn the current FDA guidance for risk-based approach for 510(k) software modifications.